How to Meditate: A Beginner's Guide

 Choose the one that is most comfortable for you.
 Make sure you don't tense your body, but instead relax your arms and shoulders.

 Don't look at anything particular.
 Fix your eyes at a point in front of you or keep your eyes closed.
-If you choose to keep your eyes closed, it's easier to lose focus or even fall asleep.
-If you feel sleepy, try to open your eyes a little, so they are half-closed.
-That makes sure you don't fall asleep.
+If you keep your eyes closed, it's easier to calm down, but it can also make you sleepy.
+To avoid falling asleep during meditation, try to open your eyes a little, so they are half-closed.

 Note: If sitting on the floor is not feasible for you, use a chair instead.
 Place your feet on the floor and your hands on your knees.
 Relax your arms.